Menu manager permissions

 • Boston location, you can only edit the Lobster menu item.

-• In the Full menu view, menu entities you don't have permission to edit are visible but the user interface controls that allow you to edit them, for example, the reorganization icon and the overflow menu, are hidden.
+• In the Full menu view, the menu entity is visible in the menu hierarchy table but the user interface controls that allow you to edit it, for example, the reorder icon and the overflow menu, are hidden.

 For more information, see Owners and permissions.